vgeorgiev90/Ansible/k8s-ha-cluster/README.md

 1. External etcd cluster             - 3 nodes (hardcoded)
 2. Master nodes for the k8s cluster  - 2 nodes (hardcoded)
 3. HaProxy LB for the controll plane - 1 node
-4. Worker nodes                      - as many as needed
+4. Worker nodes                      - as many as needed, will also run glusterfs cluster
-5. Glusterfs nodes                   - 3 nodes (hardcoded)

 Roles:
 1. prereqs            -  Prerequsites for the cluster - docker pkgs, kubernetes etc.